stuyam/hotwire_native_version_gate/README.md

 end
 ```

-Step 5: Call the helper method in your controllers or views to check if the feature is enabled:
+**Step 5**: Call the helper method in your controllers or views to check if the feature is enabled:
 ```erb
 <% if native_feature_enabled?(:html_tabs) %>
   <div>HTML built tabs</div>